VedantKh/personal/src/routes/experience/+page.md

 #### Highlights

-> Meeting Ben K., who became one of my best friends and changed the way I think.
+> Meeting Ben, who became one of my best friends and changed the way I think.